 Yes No Requirement Ensure the disclosures include: The fact that a life insurance policy is involved or being used to fund a prearrangement.
 The nature of the relationship among the soliciting agent or agents, the provider of the funeral or cemetery merchandise or services, the administrator and any other person.
 The relationship of the life insurance policy to the funding of the prearrangement and the nature and existence of any guarantees relating to the prearrangement.
-The impact on the prearrangement of the following: Any changes in the life insurance policy including, but not limited to, changes in the assignment, beneficiary designation or use of the proceeds; Any penalties to be incurred by the policyholder as a result of failure to make premium payments; Any penalties to be incurred or monies to be received as a result of cancellation or surrender of the life insurance policy; A list of the merchandise and services which are applied or contracted for in the prearrangement and all relevant information concerning the price of the funeral services, including an indication that the purchase price is either guaranteed at the time of purchase or to be determined at the time of need; All relevant information concerning what occurs and whether any entitlements or obligations arise, if there is a difference between the proceeds of the life insurance policy and the amount actually needed to fund the prearrangement; Any penalties or restrictions, including, but not limited to, geographic restrictions or the inability of the provider to perform, on the delivery of merchandise, services or the prearrangement guarantee; and The fact that a sales commission or other form of compensation is being paid and, if so, the identity of such individuals or entities to whom it is paid.
+The impact on the prearrangement of the following: Any changes in the life insurance policy including, but not limited to, changes in the assignment, beneficiary designation or use of the proceeds; • Any penalties to be incurred by the policyholder as a result of failure to make premium payments; • Any penalties to be incurred or monies to be received as a result of cancellation or surrender of the life insurance policy; • A list of the merchandise and services which are applied or contracted for in the prearrangement and all relevant information concerning the price of the funeral services, including an indication that the purchase price is either guaranteed at the time of purchase or to be determined at the time of need; • All relevant information concerning what occurs and whether any entitlements or obligations arise, if there is a difference between the proceeds of the life insurance policy and the amount actually needed to fund the prearrangement; Any papelling or restrictions, including, but not limited to geographic Any penalties or restrictions, including, but not limited to, geographic restrictions or the inability of the provider to perform, on the delivery of merchandise, services or the prearrangement guarantee; and The fact that a sales commission or other form of compensation is • The fact that a safes commission of other form of compensation is being paid and, if so, the identity of such individuals or entities to whom it is paid. witoin it is paid.